teaching-on-testbeds/k8s-ml/deploy_app/index.md

 git clone https://github.com/teaching-on-testbeds/k8s-ml.git
 ```

-Then, transfer the model that you trained in the previous exercise to this node - run this command
+Now, you will need the model that you trained in the previous exercise.
+(As a demo, though, you can use the saved model that is already in this repository.)
+Transfer the model that you trained in the previous exercise to node-0 - run

 ``` shell
 echo scp model.h5 $USER@$(curl -s ipinfo.io/ip):~/k8s-ml/app